piadonabauer1/bindis/README.md

 # Bindi Detection Dataset Creation

 This repository provides the process for creating a new Bindi detection dataset using open-world object detection models.
+The resulting dataset can be found on [Google Drive](https://drive.google.com/drive/folders/10go6Vu6AM4S4tfWyE02AJN4Pg6E6q24q?usp=sharing).

 ## Dataset